scikit-learn-contrib/denmune-clustering-algorithm/README.md

 1- You may use it as docker using this [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/egy1st/denmune-clustering-algorithm/HEAD)

+2- You may downloadd the source code  from this repositoy

-2- You may install it using pip using the command
+/**we reserved the package but not configured to work properly at the momnet. so please do not install using pip for now **/ 2- You may install it using pip using the command
 <code>pip install denmune</code>